 About Us

 I (Rebekah) grow on my parents' farm.
 What initially started as a few strips of flowers, we are now growing on just over an acre.
-In 2025, in response to the growing demand from florists we have added an extra annuals section.
+We are expanding a bit more in 2026 to accommodate more dahlia as we know how much you all love them!

 Those of you who have visited the farm will know that I have lots of help from family and a small team of part time staff.
 It would not be possible to grow the amount we do without everyone's support.

 The aim of the farm is to provide fresh, local, seasonal blooms that are beautiful and fragrant from March to October.
 We also grow and dry our own flowers which are available July to December.
-We are also growing lots of foliage and rose hips for the winter months.
-We supply wholesale to local florists.
-Bouquets are available for collection and delivery in season.
-Last year we started providing farm gate sales on Fridays and Saturdays and hope to be able to build of that this year.
+We grow foliage and rose hips to supply in the winter months.

 Being outside and surrounded by nature has so many positive benefits and I quickly realised other people enjoyed being in the field as much as I did.
 For the last few years we have held a small number of PYO days through the summer and some pull your own tulip days in the spring.
 Using the old dairy we have held a few workshops, which have proved to be very popular.
 It is lovely to see people going home with beautiful arrangements they have made themselves.